Thomas Zwiefelhofer

 Thomas Zwiefelhofer (/de/; born 10 December 1969) is a politician from Liechtenstein who served as Deputy Prime Minister of Liechtenstein from 2013 to 2017, under the government of Adrian Hasler.
-Since 2021, he has been the president of the Patriotic Union.
+A member of the Patriotic Union (VU), he served as the party's president from 2021 to 2026.

 Early life and career

-Zwiefelhofer was born on 10 December 1969 in Grabs, Switzerland as the son of engineer Hanspeter Zwiefelhofer and the commercial clerk Christa Goop as one of three children.
+Zwiefelhofer was born on 10 December 1969 in Grabs, Switzerland as the son of engineer Hanspeter Zwiefelhofer and the commercial clerk Christa (née Goop) as one of three children.
 He grew up in Schellenberg and attended school at the Liechtensteinisches Gymnasium.
 From 1989 he studied architecture at the Swiss Federal Institute of Technology, where he graduated with a diploma in 1995.
 He worked as an architect in Zurich from 1996 to 1998.

 From 1998 to 2000 he studied law at the University of St. Gallen.
 From 2001 to 2004 he was the commander of a tank brigade in the Swiss Armed Forces, reaching the rank of captain.

 He received a doctorate in law in 2007 and then worked as a lawyer and member of the management board of the Allgemeines Treuunternehmen in Vaduz until 2013.
-From 2007 to 2011 he was a member of the Vaduz municipal council as a member of the Patriotic Union.
+From 2007 to 2011 he was a member of the Vaduz municipal council as a member of the Patriotic Union (VU).
 From 2007 to 2013 he was the honorary consul of Poland in Liechtenstein.

 Deputy prime minister of Liechtenstein

-Zwiefelhofer was the Patriotic Union's candidate for Prime Minister of Liechtenstein in the 2013 Liechtenstein general election.
-The election resulted in a win for the Progressive Citizens' Party, and Zwiefelhofer was appointed as Deputy Prime Minister of Liechtenstein on 27 March 2013 under the government of Adrian Hasler in a renewed coalition government between the two parties.
+Zwiefelhofer was the VU's candidate for Prime Minister of Liechtenstein in the 2013 elections.
+The election resulted in a win for the Progressive Citizens' Party (FBP), and Zwiefelhofer was became as Deputy Prime Minister of Liechtenstein on 27 March 2013 under the government of Adrian Hasler in a renewed coalition government between the two parties.
 Additionally, he was a government councillor with the roles of interior, justice and economy.